logsem/clutch/src/diffpriv/private_multiplicative_weights/README.md

 [`main_pmw.ml`](https://github.com/Pbi0/clutch/blob/pMW_formal/src/diffpriv/numeric_sparse_vector/main_pmw.ml)
 and then can go to [`gif/`](https://github.com/Pbi0/clutch/tree/pMW_formal/src/diffpriv/private_multiplicative_weights/gif) where you will find in the folder `gif/data/` all the distribution that $h$ went through.
-The 0 database is the real distribution.
+The 0 database is the real database.
 In order to get the gif, go in the `gif/` folder and run:
 ```bash
 python render_gif.py